-FAPT6301 RESEARCH METHODS: PRINCIPLES AND PRACTICE IN THE FOOD AND AGRO-PROCESSING SECTORS
+FAPT6301 RESEARCH METHODS: PRINCIPLES AND PRACTICE IN THE FOOD AND AGRO-PROCESSING SECTORS food and agro-processing sectors.

-The course is designed to prepare students for a meaningful research project in the food and agro-processing sectors.
 Students will be introduced to the philosophy and principles of scientific research methodology, including the planning, design and conduct of research projects.
 Students will be guided in developing their research question (from existing and/or perceived problems in the sector) and instructed on the conduct of extensive literature review through the use of abstracting and indexing resources.
 The importance of ethics in the conduct of research will be emphasized.